SHOW SIDEBAR

 1.Power and Status

 In ancient times, the dragon was regarded as the head of the Four Symbols, leading to the belief that the emperor, as the earthly incarnation of the true dragon from heaven, held supreme authority.
 Emperors were often referred to as the "Son of Heaven, the True Dragon."
 The symbolism of the dragon is closely tied to power and status.
-Wearing a dragon-shaped pendant signifies the ability to wield significant authority, control all directions, and represents masculine fortitude.
+Wearing dragon jewelry signifies the ability to wield significant authority, control all directions, and represents masculine fortitude.

 dragon porcelain